shoui520/shoui520.github.io/docs/streamworkflow.md

 Once you see this, go to the main [Asbplayer](https://killergerbah.github.io/asbplayer/) site.

+!!! note "Bookmark"
-> Probably a good idea to bookmark this page if you plan to stream anime often.
+    Probably a good idea to bookmark this page if you plan to stream often.

 First, make sure both of these options are enabled by clicking the extension on the right hand side of the browser's search bar.

-- [x] Display subtitles in synced video elements
+- Display subtitles in synced video elements
-- [x] Record audio when copying subtitle
+- Record audio when copying subtitle

 ![Image](img/anime12.jpg)

 Now, navigate to your preferred show and episode in your streaming site and download [subtitles](https://learnjapanese.moe/resources/#subtitles) for that episode.
 Now, open your File Manager and drag your downloaded subtitle that corresponds to the anime that you choose into the main Asbplayer site.

 ![Image](img/anime13.jpg)